2019-MIT-Environmental-Bioinformatics/Genome-Streamline/README.md

 We performed computational tasks using WHOI's Poseidon HPC---all shell scripts contained in the `scripts/` directory call resources specific to the structure of this cluster, and present a fundamental barrier to anyone else repeating our analysis.

-Additionally, while there are scripts (`scripts/SRA_download.sh` and `scripts/HF10_download`) for downloading the metagenomic data, these rely on a conda environment ("downloading") that resides in the `/envs` directory.
+Additionally, while there are scripts for downloading the metagenomic data, rRNA annotation, filtering, etc., these rely on conda environments that can be found in .yaml files in the `/envs` directory.
 The `envs/` folder also contains a folder labelled `busco/`; this is not a conda environment, but a program that we downloaded and ran manually.
 The SAG, cultured genome, and metagenome downloading was done manually, and because all raw data for this project takes up substantial storage space, they do not reside in the repo.
 Scripts to run analyses often point to the `../data` superdirectory outside this one.

-## Part 1: Noah's Notes on Protein Annotation and Functional Mapping
+## Part 1: Protein Annotation and Functional Mapping (Noah)

 ### 1.1 Identifying proteins
 Scripts: